shgiebner21/parker-and-parks/openitems.md

   #### TODO's completed
     - Completed Activity appended to Children.child
+    - Login button - now working and moving to Family page, BUT this route does not bring in family yet...
     - Add More Children button - wire up

     - Child page, Sibling buttons need to refresh for new Child selected (used set() to change State